 Colorado Theft Laws – Visit the official website of the Colorado Revised Statutes to learn more about their theft laws.
 Access the legislation to read more about the penalties for grand theft auto, stealing medicine or medical documents and the rights in stolen property.

 If you or someone you know has been charged with a type of theft, it’s crucial you act now.
 You will need legal representation to protect your rights.
 Call Law Offices of Clifton Black, P.C. now to speak to a skilled defense lawyer with years of experience in Colorado’s criminal justice system.

 Contact us now at (719) 328-1616 to schedule a consultation.
 We will attend to your case night and day as well as answer all your questions.
-Law Offices of Clifton Black, P.C. represents people throughout El Paso County and adjacent counties including Elbert County, Teller County, Lincoln County and Douglas County.
+Law Offices of Clifton Black, P.C. represents people throughout El Paso County and adjacent counties including Denver County, and Arapahoe County.